NDUME: Controversy over N2.436bn constituency projects in Borno

-As campaigns for the 2023 general elections draw nearer, the people of Borno South are clamouring for accountability of funds said to have been expended on constituency projects in the district Senator Mohammed Ali Ndume represents in the Senate.
+As campaigns for the 2023 general elections draw nearer, the people of Borno South are clamouring for accountability of funds said to have been expended on constituency projects in the district.

 Since 2014, billions of naira is believed to have been allocated annually by the Budget Office of the Federation and Federal Ministry of Finance for constituency projects across the country.